-Tate Project: We helped organise an event to inspire young people within the creative industry.
+Tate Project: We helped organise an event to inspire young people within the creative industries.
 Following the project I got contacted later in the year to be a Tate Collective Producer, which I’m currently doing now.
 We have monthly meetings and we’re currently working on an exhibition that’s happening at the Tate Modern in December.
 This is a paid job alongside studying.

 Mentoring definitely came at the right time in the run up to my third year.
 Having that structure supported my thinking about the year ahead, graduation and my career afterwards.
-Creative Shift made a really good connection and I’m grateful for that.
-I got to be part of the promotional film too.

 Can you tell us about any extra-curricular projects you've been part of?

 Creative Shift shared an opportunity called Module: Shanghai at Tech University.
 I applied, got it and went to Shanghai for two weeks.
 That was a crazy experience and I learnt a lot about the culture and purpose of our project.
 The brief was to build a brand and product, which led us to develop an authentic food app.
-There were 10 UAL students and 20 Shanghai masters and undergrad students from illustration to photography which was a great mix.
+There were 10 UAL students and 20 Shanghai masters and undergrad students, from illustration to photography, which was a great mix.
 Collaborating with students from different disciplines is important because you’re constantly teaching and showing each other different approaches and your practice will always need support from another discipline.
 It was the key to the whole project because we collaborated our UAL skills with the Shanghai Tech students’ science skills, which was an interesting dynamic.
 We had a final show at the end where we displayed our work to the students at the University.

-Stay consistent with projects and see them through to the end.
+- Resilience - stay consistent with projects and see them through to the end.
 I used to have ideas that would sit inside my head and I wouldn’t act upon them.
 Since being involved with these projects it’s definitely taught me to make them real and not to stop half way because the end results are worth it.